HOW CAN GENEROSITY DRIVE BETTER BUSINESS?

 OUR Speakers

-Our speakers are the team behind Drop Dead Generous.
-Each have their own unique personal stories and corporate experiences.
+The team behind Drop Dead Generous each have their own unique personal stories and corporate experiences.
 Combined they have spoken at hundreds of events across industries and regions.

 John M Sweeney